1587/speaking-exam/00-part3.md

 ```
 (Common topics for news reports include war, government, politics, education, health, the environment, economy, business, fashion, entertainment, and sport, as well as quirky or unusual events.)

-1. I am interested in sports news.
-Because I love sports and I want to know what is happening.
+I am interested in sports news.
+Because I love sports , I watch sport news everyday.

-2. I’d like to get online news alert, because it is very convenient.
-If there is any news, they will send me alert immediately.
-I don’t have to search for it.
+Yes , I’d like to get online news alert, because  If there is any news, they will send me alert msg at once. it is very convenient.

-3. I think watching news on TV is not good.
+I think watching news on TV is not good.
-Because firstly, you don’t have TV everywhere, but you have your phone all the time. watching news with your phone is more convenient than watching on TV.
-Secondly, you can’t search for specific news on TV. besides TV news are limited.
+Because,watching news On TV is  not convenient, we can't search for interesting new from TV and can't send comments about the news,
+Uh..
+Nowdays, Many people have no TV in their home,  They use smartphone or computer a lot.

 So I don’t think watching news on TV is a good option.
 ```